 Okay, with the negativity and my own personal grievances with The Exorcist: Legion VR out of the way, I think it’s time to talk about something I’ve said before but It’s going to be a while to beat this time – this game looks amazing in VR on the PS4 Pro!
 No lie, the game looked like a non-VR game in VR – not as in it looked flat (because it didn’t, it looked perfect), but as in the visuals are so clear and sharp, you can read all the text with no issues, you can make out tiny details, and the horror elements are even more horrific thanks to the amazing quality the game is.
 I seriously spent about 15-20 minutes in the police station at the beginning just reading things, picking stuff up, wandering around, and trying to stop saying “OMG, this looks great”.

-I’ve seen some great VR games recently and I still believe either Sony has done something to boost the quality on the PS4 Pro or more developers are using supersampling in order to clean up the image in the headset.
-The last game I saw that looked amazing was Along Together, which still is amazing, but that was in a cartoony art-style, The Exorcist: Legion VR is modelled out of realistic graphics and setting and it does not fail to deliver an outstanding looking game.
+I’ve seen some great VR games recently and I still believe either Sony has done something to boost the quality of PSVR via the PS4 Pro or more developers are using supersampling in order to clean up the image in the headset.
+The last game I saw that looked amazing was Along Together, which still is amazing, but that was in a cartoony art style, The Exorcist: Legion VR is modelled out of realistic graphics and setting and it does not fail to deliver an outstanding looking game.

 Each chapter will take you around 30 minutes each to complete which for me was perfect as it meant I wasn’t being scared to death for very long!
 However, my mate was a bit shocked when the chapter came to an end as he felt it was just starting to get interesting.
 With that being said though, as I said before, each episode is more intense and interesting than the last so you are getting a really high-quality game for your money here.
 Although, once you’ve played the game and know where the jump scares are going to happen the game isn’t as bad on subsequent playthroughs as you locate and gather any items you may have missed.